CataAlTreilea/Converter-MP3/README.md

 Open the project in Qt Creator or your preferred Qt development environment.
 Build and run the application.

+# Special Thanks
+I would like to express my sincere gratitude to my friend [Raul](https://github.com/raulg2004) for their invaluable contributions and support during the development of this project.

 # Contributing
 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.